cloudnative-pg/cloudnative-pg/docs/src/security.md

 The pods created by the `Cluster` resource can be controlled by Kubernetes [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to enable/disable inbound and outbound network access at IP and TCP level.
+You can find more information in the [networking document](networking.md).

 !!!
 Important
     The operator needs to communicate to each instance on TCP port 8000